SiliconFish42/dart-rom-patcher/SECURITY.md

 **Please do NOT report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to [INSERT SECURITY EMAIL].
+Instead, please report them via email to <siliconfish42@protonmail.com>.

 ### What to Include